 - Contact a probate attorney as well.
 Probate attorneys have experience in dealing with wills and estate planning.
 They can provide you with a list of other people who may be able to assist you in your will and estate planning needs.

 - Check the Internet for resources and information on lawyers within your locality.
+You can use search terms like Wills and Probate Solicitors London to find experts locally that would be able to help.

 Working with a professional lawyer will not only save you money, but it will also protect your loved ones and assets properly.
 This process is important so you can rest easy knowing that your loved ones are protected.